JuliaGraphics/ColorSchemes.jl/docs/src/finding.md

     using ColorSchemes, Colors
 end
 ```

 # Finding colors in colorschemes

-ColorSchemes.jl provides the function `getinverse(cscheme, c)` which is the inverse of `get(cscheme, x)`.
+ColorSchemes.jl provides the function `getinverse(cscheme, c)` which is the _inverse_ of `get(cscheme, x)`.

-This function returns a value between 0 and 1 that places a color within a colorscheme by converting the color to a value representing its position on the colorscheme's axis.
+This function returns a value between 0 and 1 that tries to place a color within a colorscheme by converting it to a value representing its position on the colorscheme's axis.

 !["get inverse"](assets/figures/getinverse.png)

-## Example
+## Example of using getinverse()

 One example use for `getinverse()` is to convert a heatmap image into an Array of continuous values, e.g. temperature.